 The financing cash flow in such case would look like as follows:

-Example 3: Now consider a more complex situation where two equity holders are involved but only one of them is providing shareholder loan.
+Example 3: Now consider a more complex situation of shareholder loan and equity IRR, where two equity holders are involved but only one of them is providing shareholder loan.

 Let's assume the followings for this example: